 These examples define a port down condition for port 2/3/q2.
 When used in a policy, the condition in the first example will be met when the port is down.
 In the second example, the condition will be met when the port is down for a period of 120 seconds.

 How to Specify Keywords in Conditions

-The syntax for specifying keywords in conditions is described in this section.
-Refer to the following sections for details:
+The syntax for specifying keywords in conditions is described in the following sections: